 - 20 sessions of 1:30 hours each.
-Check Schedule of classes in the intranet of the course - 3 seminar groups, with six sessions of 1:30h each, where case studies will be discussed, together with problem solving.
-Students will have to hand out the homework at the beginning of the class.
-Case studies can be presented by groups of maximum 3 students.
+Check Schedule of classes in the intranet of the course - 2 seminar groups, with six sessions of 1:30h each, where case studies will be discussed, together with problem solving.
+Students will have to individually hand out the homework at the beginning of the class using the intranet of the course.
 Check Schedule of seminars in the intranet of the course